oneapi-src/oneDNN/doc/programming_model/data_types.md

 | f16       | GEN9

 @note
-  f64 configurations are only supported on the GPU engines with HW capability for double-precision floating-point.
+  - f64 configurations are only supported on the GPU engines with HW capability for double-precision floating-point.

+  - f16 operations may accumulate to f16 on the GPU architectures older than Xe-HP.
+Newer architectures accumulate to f32.